Proficiency test for pharmacists

 Uppsala University has been commissioned by the National Board of Health and Welfare to be nationally responsible for conducting a proficiency test of pharmacists who have a foreign degree.

 The purpose of the proficiency test is to ensure that the person has the knowledge, skills and abilities that corresponds to the requirements of the Swedish pharmacy degree in order to work as a licensed pharmacist in Sweden.
 The test is free of charge.
 Learn more about how the proficiency test is structured and how to apply for it.

 Who can do the proficiency test?

 First you need to have your degree verified through The National Board of Health and Welfare (Socialstyrelsen) where you should have received a decision to proceed to the proficiency test.
 Then you can apply for the test.

 Please observe that the verification of your documentation from The National Board of Health and Welfare is just a verification that you are permitted to do the proficiency test and does not say anything about your level of education.
 In order to show your level of education and attest that the level is equal to the Swedish pharmacy education you need to pass the tests (there are several).
 There is no legal value in the verification from The National Borad of Health and Welfare if no tests are passed.

 Learn more about how the proficiency test is structured and how to apply for it.

 The proficiency test reflects the content of pharmacy programmes taught at Swedish universities.
 The level of approval is set to meet the requirements of a Swedish pharmacy degree.
 In order to apply for the test you first need to send in all your documentations for verification to The National Borad of Health and Welfare.

 Also a good level of Swedish is necessary in order to do the test.
-On the the Swedish version of the website you can find detailed information, recommended literature and examples of old proficiency tests.
+On the Swedish version of the website, you can find detailed information, recommended literature and examples of old proficiency tests.

 What happens after the proficiency test?